agrc/gis.utah.gov/_posts/2023-07-03-introducing-palletjack.md

 ## Um, A Little Help Here?
 {: .text-left}

 If you run into problems using palletjack, please reach out!
-You can contact {% include contact.html subject=page.title contact=site.data.contacts.palletjack text=' ' hide-punctuation=true %} directly if you need help.
+You can contact {% include contact.html subject=page.title contact=site.data.contacts.palletjack text=' ' hide-punctuation=true %} if you need help.
 If you find a bug, or want to keep track of updates, you can watch the palletjack [GitHub repo](https://github.com/agrc/palletjack).